Arne Toonen

 Arne Toonen (born 9 January 1975) is a Dutch film director.
+He directed the films Dik Trom (2010), The Little Gangster (2015) and Amsterdam Vice (2019).
 Several of his films won the Golden Film and Platinum Film awards.

 Career

-In 2010, he directed the film Dik Trom.
+In 2010, Toonen directed the film Dik Trom based on the characters of the Dik Trom book series by Cornelis Johannes Kieviet.
 The film won both the Golden Film and Platinum Film awards.
 The film also won the Golden Calf for Best Production Design award at the 2011 Netherlands Film Festival.
+Toonen is also the director of the 2012 film Black Out.

 His short film Drop Dead won the Competition for the Short Film Award at the Osnabrück Independent Film Festival.
-In 2012, he directed the film Black Out.
+Toonen directed the 2012 film Black Out.
 In 2015, he directed the film The Little Gangster (De Boskampi's).
-The film won the Michel Award at the 2015 Filmfest Hamburg.
+The film won the Michel Award at the 2015 Filmfest Hamburg, the audience award at the Seoul International Youth Film Festival and the jury award at Oulu International Children's and Youth Film Festival.

-In 2019, he directed the film Amsterdam Vice (Baantjer: Het Begin) based on the novels of A. C. Baantjer.
+In 2019, Toonen directed the film Amsterdam Vice (Baantjer: Het Begin) based on the novels of A. C. Baantjer.
 The film won the Golden Film award two weeks later after having sold 100,000 tickets.

-He also directed a 2023 episode of the Van der Valk television series.
+Toonen also directed a 2023 episode of the Van der Valk television series.
+He is one of the directors of the 2025 television series Safe Harbor.